santhoshr/DualKeyboard/README.md

 1. Restore the original CapsLock functionality
 2. Remove any lock files left by the program
 3. Allow you to restart the program if desired

+## Changelog

+### [v4.0.1]
+- Code Optimization
+- About window, Icon, Image, necessary bloat?

+### [v4.0.0]
+- HUD for key monitoring much like KeyCastr
+- consoleWindow for GUI debug messages

+### [v3.5.0]
+- Now you can create Dual.app to add to login items and stop dealing with LaunchAgents/Daemons
+- after adding menus/windows, launch agents needs more information regarding entitlements, so app is better

+### [v3.0.0]
+- Modernize codebase with Objective-C
+- Add macOS menubar support with mode indicator and controls - Implement proper single instance handling
+- Add keyboard status monitoring and display
+- Improve CapsLock navigation with vim-style modes
+- Found out multi device modifiers are buggy, use v3.5.0
+- Increased memory usage by using objc but we got windows and menus which seems combersome to implement in outdated carbon framework in pure c impl

+### [v2.0.0]
+- Add Escape + (minus -) shortcut to toggle debug messages when debug mode is active and quiet mode is not enabled
+- terminal output status display
+- Restructure project and improve CLI
+- fast c impl with QoL updates

+### [v1.0.0]
+- Add semantic versioning v1.0.0
+- Add lockable vim navigation mode
+- Add restart functionality with Escape + 0
+- Add emergency restore script and update README
+- Add single instance check and exit key combination
+- Implement vim-style navigation mode and debug features
+- Original file name from https://www.middleendian.com/dual
+- this is fast c implementation